MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/security-features.md

 under the servicing criteria defined by the Microsoft Security Response Center (MSRC).

 **AppLocker** builds on the application control features of Software Restriction Policies.
-AppLocker contains new capabilities and extensions that allow you to create rules to allow or deny apps from running based on unique identities of files and to specify which users or groups can run those apps.
+AppLocker contains new capabilities and extensions that enable you to create rules to allow or deny apps from running based on unique identities of files and to specify which users or groups can run those apps.